kamalim/kamalim.github.com/_posts/2013-05-13-getting-started-with-selinux.md

  *The default home page is at :/var/www/html/index.html*.

 * Now restart httpd service.

     $service httpd restart.

-If you try to access the page from browser http://my.vm.ip, it gave "Forbidded" error as below:
+If you try to access the page from browser http://my.vm.ip, it gave "403 Forbidden" error as below:

 ![screenshot3](/images/scs-3.png)